miloh/gEDA-git-template/README.md

 gEDA-git-template
 =================
-Template project for hardware design using gEDA and gEDA's PCB
+Template project for hardware design using gEDA with gschem, and pcb-rnd or geda pcb

 files
 ------